 2. Peanut Butter Overnight Oats; 420 calories, 27g protein

 Protein powders typically contain 20 grams of protein per scoop, and Greek yogurt/cottage cheese provide 14 grams of protein per 1/2 cup.
-Therefore, it’s easy to reach 20-30 grams with a smoothie – plus there are endless variations.
+Therefore, it’s easy to reach 20-30 grams with a smoothie, even without protein powder.
+Plus, there are endless variations.

 4. Greek Yogurt Parfait; 330 calories, 20g protein

-Greek yogurt is a perfect vessel for a high protein parfait.
+A Greek yogurt parfait can be a quick and easy morning meal and it’s easily customizable.
 The chopped nuts add some crunch, and the bananas could be replaced with any fruit of your preference.
 Sprinkle some hemp hearts on top as an easy way to incorporate additional protein.

 5. Cottage Cheese Avocado Toast; 395 calories, 22g protein